blueOkiris/good-BASIC/docs/grammar.md

 Or something like that.
 This means everything is essentially passed by reference by passing its pointer by value, so how would one actually pass by value?
 Well, you don't.
 You should have data immutable, so passing by value wouldn't really solve anything.
 It's as if everything is C++'s `const &<type-name> <ident>`.

+The exception is return.
+Return will always get the value of the data.
+When using let to get the value of a function call, a new pointer will be created with the data copied from the old pointer.

 ## Statements and Control Flow

 Next.
 Function calls. `call` + function name + arguments.
 In order to wrap these within other expressions, naturally it can all be wrapped in parentheses: `( call <func-name> <arg1> ... )`